-The idea of augmented analytics is incredibly exciting.
 The ability for a computer to turn analytical insights into data by automating data preparation, insight discovery and then finally sharing with the appropriate people has amazing potential.

 Many different firms that study technology trends (Gartner, BBVA, Forbes to name a few), have been discussing a new type of analytics trend recently: Augmented Analytics.